 Azure Machine Learning Studio publishes models as web services that can easily be consumed by OutSystems applications.

 Machine Learning Builder

-Machine Learning (ML) Builder, currently available through the OutSystems Early Access Program, is a cloud tool to help create apps with predictive capabilities using its built-in machine learning features.
+Machine Learning (ML) Builder is a cloud tool to help create apps with predictive capabilities using its built-in machine learning features.
 ML Builder requires only basic knowledge of machine learning concepts.
 The user interface guides developers through the process of connecting to your data and training a model.
 Once a model is ready, ML Builder exposes server actions to:

 - Build the logic of an app

 - Expose the prediction capabilities through a REST API